celo-org/celo-proposals/CIPs/CIP-0040/odisRateLimit.md

 ## Replay Handling

-The `counter` stored for a given `Domain` instance will be checked against the `nonce` provided in the signed `DomainOptions` for the request.
+The `counter` stored for a given `Domain` instance must equal the `nonce` provided in the signed `DomainOptions` for the request.
 This will prevent requests from being replayed by a third party and depleting the user's quota.
-If the client forgets their `nonce` , it can be queried via `/getDomainQuotaStatus` (See [CIP-40](https://github.com/celo-org/celo-proposals/blob/master/CIPs/cip-0040.md)).
+If the client forgets their `counter` / `nonce` , it can be queried via `/getDomainQuotaStatus` (See [CIP-40](https://github.com/celo-org/celo-proposals/blob/master/CIPs/cip-0040.md)).

 ## Example